Me: so i’m thinking of writing something about what it’s like to be a product manager

 You’re the product

 At the end of the day, I could have saved myself a lot of words and simply said that as Product Manager you can, in fact, be accurately summed up by one singular thing: your product.
-The product you build and ship is the most faithful representation of your success as a PM.
+The product your team builds and ships is the most faithful representation of your success as a PM.
 It is the thing from which you cannot hide.
 It is your legacy.
 It is quite literally the sum product of all of your effort, every single decision made along the way.

 Your success in making your product great hinges on your ability to be, at every moment in time, the most valuable thing your team needs you to be at that very moment.
 And that will be the handful of things I list above (or some variant of them) and five hundred more things you’ll need to discover, largely by accident and instinct, on your own, in the trenches.